Eudora Welty: Writing career and major works

 Welty's first short story, "Death of a Traveling Salesman", was published in 1936.
+In May 1940 the literary agent Diarmuid Russell wrote to her, "John Woodburn of Doubleday's has suggested that I write to you to see if you might need the service of an agent.
+I suppose you know the parasitic way an agent works taking 10% of the author's takings.
+He is rather a benevolent parasite because authors as a rule make more when they have an agent than they do without one."
+Welty accepted Russell's offer; he represented her and was her friend for many years.

 Her work attracted the attention of author Katherine Anne Porter, who became a mentor to her and wrote the foreword to Welty's first collection of short stories, A Curtain of Green, in 1941.
-The book established Welty as one of American literature's leading lights, and featured the stories "Why I Live at the P.O.", "Petrified Man", and the frequently anthologized "A Worn Path".
-Excited by the printing of Welty's works in publications such as The Atlantic Monthly, the Junior League of Jackson, of which Welty was a member, requested permission from the publishers to reprint some of her works.
+The book established Welty as one of American literature's leading lights and featured the stories "Why I Live at the P.O.", "Petrified Man", and the frequently anthologized "A Worn Path".
+Excited by the printing of Welty's works in publications such as The Atlantic Monthly, the Junior League of Jackson of which Welty was a member requested permission from the publishers to reprint some of her works.
 She eventually published over forty short stories, five novels, three works of non-fiction, and one children's book.

-The short story "Why I Live at the P.O." was published in 1941, with two others, by The Atlantic Monthly.
+The short story "Why I Live at the P.O." was published in 1941 along with two others in The Atlantic Monthly.
 It was republished later that year in Welty's first collection of short stories, A Curtain of Green.
-The story is about Sister and how she becomes estranged from her family and ends up living at the post office where she works.
-Seen by critics as quality Southern literature, the story comically captures family relationships.
-Like most of her short stories, Welty masterfully captures Southern idiom and places importance on location and customs.
 "A Worn Path" was also published in The Atlantic Monthly and A Curtain of Green.
 It is seen as one of Welty's finest short stories, winning the second-place O. Henry Award in 1941.